department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 **If you are working in the vets-website repository**, you can skip straight to the [developer documentation](https://department-of-veterans-affairs.github.io/veteran-facing-services-tools/).
 Otherwise, proceed below.

-How you implement Formation into your project depends on how your project is structured and your preferences.
+How you implement VADS styles into your project depends on how your project is structured and your preferences.
 The easiest way to get started is by using `npm`.
 We will have a direct download available in the future.

 ### Install Formation into your project